 Prevent the dressing from getting wet or soiled by covering it with a plastic bag whilst outside or a clean sock whilst indoors.
 Do not leave the plastic bag on for long periods.

 Interference by the pet should be discouraged by applying a buster collar.

-Please do not try and redress your pet’s leg if the dressing or cast becomes loose or falls off.
+Please do not try and redress your pet’s leg if the dressing becomes loose or falls off.
 Please contact the practice immediately for advice.